Could you be a Croydon Nurse?

-With nurses in demand across London and the UK, you could choose to work at any Trust, so in the following pages we want to tell you why Croydon Health Services is the best place to be a nurse.
+With nurses in demand across London and the UK, you could choose to work at any Trust, we want to tell you why Croydon Health Services is the best place to be a nurse.

 Croydon Health Services NHS Trust is a modern integrated healthcare organisation providing acute and community health services across the borough of Croydon.

 Working in Croydon does not come without its challenges.
 Across the NHS everyone is working hard to meet growing demand and we’re no exception.
 But with the right team, we are rising to this challenge, putting our people in the driving seat, encouraging innovation and transforming our services to give local people the quality of care they deserve.

 Take a look at our brochure and find out if you could be a Croydon Nurse!